emsig/empymod/examples/time_domain/README.rst

 Time Domain
 ===========

-Basic examples in the time domain.
+Basic examples of empymod in the time domain.